zoobab/hsbxlsite/content/event/ByteWeek-2019.md

 ---
 startdate:  2019-01-26
 #starttime: "13h"
 enddate: 2019-02-02
 #endtime: "05h"
 linktitle: "ByteWeek"
 title: "Byteweek"
 location: "HSBXL"
-#eventtype: "Conference"
+eventtype: ""
 price: ""
 image: "byteweek.png"
 ---

-The week before Fosdem conference, we have ByteWeek.
+The week before Fosdem conference, HSBXL compiles ByteWeek.
 One week of hackatons, workshops, talks, and we end the week with the famous ByteNight!

 ## Call for participation